Eloitor/dotfiles/README.md

-# MY Dotfiles are stored here
+# My Dotfiles

-We can use stow or rcm:
+I try to minimize what is directly on ~/

-## Stow
+## Included dotfiles

+	* qutebrowser
+	* zsh (WIP)

-## rcm
+## Install requirements:

+pacman -S qutebrowser zsh

+## How I collect my dotfiles?

+I use rcm to collect my configuration files in one folder.

+For example if I want to backup the configuration for zsh:

-mkrc -S awesome
+mkrc -S ~/.config/zsh

-(treats the full directory as a file)
+(With the -S option rcm treats the full directory as a file)

-# Included dotfiles

-Minimal browser with vim keybindings: qutebrowser